webguyty/portfolio-react/README.md

 #### Behavior Tracker

 Track the behavior of user's activities on a webpage.
+See how long the user has browsed each section of the website and create a click trail of all links clicked on.

+#### Goal Seeker

+Find out the most frequently recurring themes of your sub conscious goals.
+Log your dreams daily and goal seeker will analyze them for you.

+#### The Noble Dog

+Website custom designed with Gatsby, React, and SCSS.